ApiLogicServer/Docs/docs/index.md

 **3. Customize: Rules and Python**

-You can open the project in your IDE, and customize it with Python and rules for logic and security, and custom APIs and messages.
+You can open the project in your IDE.
+Use Python and rules to customize it: logic and security, and custom APIs and messages.

 > Rules are significant - [40X more concise than code](Logic-Why.md){:target="_blank" rel="noopener"}.